jawadahmedkh/4th_Semester/DataBase/Code/Notes.md

 ![alt text](image-35.png)

 ### Toy Story 4 has been released to critical acclaim!
 It had a rating of 8.7, and made 340 million domestically and 270 million internationally.
-Add the record to the BoxOffice table.
+Add the record to the BoxOffice table

 ```sql
 INSERT INTO boxoffice VALUES (4, 8.7, 340000000, 270000000);